trbatukim/housekeeper/README.md

 # HouseKeeper

 A shared household management app.
-Create or join a household with your roommates and keep track of groceries, expenses, laundry, and dishes together, with optional push notifications when a laundry or dishwasher cycle finishes.
+Create or join a household with your roommates and keep track of groceries, expenses, meals, laundry, and dishes together, with optional push notifications when a laundry or dishwasher cycle finishes.

 ## Features

-- **Accounts & households** — sign up, log in, create a household or join one with its ID, rename it, and manage members from a shared sidebar.
+- **Accounts & households**: sign up, log in, create a household or join one with its ID, rename it, and manage members from a shared sidebar.
-- **Household themes** — pick a primary color per household to personalize its pages.
+- **Household themes**: pick a primary color per household to personalize its pages.
-- **Groceries** — add, edit, check off, and clear a shared shopping list.
+- **Groceries**: add items with an amount and unit, edit them, check them off, and clear either the whole list or just the checked items.
-- **Expenses** — log one-time or recurring costs with an amount, category, and paid-on date; edit them later, and recurring ones roll over automatically.
+- **Expenses**: log one-time or recurring costs with an amount, category, and paid-on date; edit them later, and recurring ones roll over automatically.
+- **Meal planner**: keep a library of the household's meals, give each one its ingredients with amounts and units (picking from ingredients the household already saved, or adding new ones with a custom unit), and plan meals onto the days of the week.
+Tick the ingredients of any meal to push them straight onto the grocery list, skipping anything that is already there.
-- **Laundry** — start a load with an expected end time and track its status.
+- **Laundry**: start a load with an expected end time and track its status.
-- **Dishes** — track sink/dishwasher status and run a dishwasher cycle with an end time.
+- **Dishes**: track sink/dishwasher status and run a dishwasher cycle with an end time.
-- **Notifications** — subscribe to a household's [ntfy.sh](https://ntfy.sh) topic to get notified when laundry or dishwasher cycles finish or when your housemates decide to remind you of groceries and expenses.
+- **Notifications**: subscribe to a household's [ntfy.sh](https://ntfy.sh) topic to get notified when laundry or dishwasher cycles finish or when your housemates decide to remind you of groceries and expenses.
+- **Installable**: ships a web app manifest and icons, so it can be installed from the browser and run as a standalone app on desktop or mobile.
-- **Demo mode** — click "Explore Demo" on the welcome page to drop into a pre-filled household with no signup, powered by a throwaway Supabase anonymous account.
+- **Demo mode**: click "Explore Demo" on the welcome page to drop into a pre-filled household with no signup, powered by a throwaway Supabase anonymous account.
 Sign up from inside the demo to keep the data on a real account.
-- **Feedback** — a feedback button on every page for reporting bugs or ideas straight from the app.
+- **Feedback**: a feedback button on every page for reporting bugs or ideas straight from the app.

 ## Tech stack

-- [Next.js](https://nextjs.org) (App Router) with React 19 and TypeScript
+- [Next.js](https://nextjs.org) 16 (App Router) with React 19 and TypeScript
 - [Supabase](https://supabase.com) for auth and Postgres data
 - [Tailwind CSS](https://tailwindcss.com) v4
 - [Vitest](https://vitest.dev) + Testing Library for tests